Kinds-of-Intelligence-CFI/animal-ai/docs/integration/Helper-Scripts.md

 ## Randomize Object Positions (Python)

-The following Python script can be used to randomize the positions of objects in the configuration file of the AAI environment.
-It reads the configuration file, shuffles the positions of the objects, and then writes the updated configuration file to a new file.
-This script can be useful for generating variations of the environment with different object positions.
+The following Python script randomizes the positions of objects in an AAI environment configuration file.
+It reads the configuration file, shuffles the object positions, and writes the updated configuration to a new file.
+This script is useful for generating variations of the environment with different object positions.

 The script uses the `PyYAML` library to parse the YAML file and update the positions of the objects.
 It shuffles the positions of each object in each arena and then writes the updated configuration to a new file.